shimmyshine/automatoooor/src/chains/functions/[Harmony-43] Sushiswap - Claim Rewards/readme.md

 ```

 ### otfSettings Explained
-* claimType: string["lppools", "lockedbalance", "community", "vipernest", "all"] is which rewards system specifically to claim, or "all" to attempt to claim each one.
+* claimType: string["lppools", "all"] is which rewards system specifically to claim, or "all" to attempt to claim each one.